Chiral symmetry-breaking corrections to strong decays of D*s0(2317) and D's1(2460) in HH\c{hi}PT: Numerical results

+In summary, we investigate the strong decays of the exotic states $D_{s0}^{*}(2317)$ and $D_{s1}^{'}$ $(2460)$, within the framework of HH$\chi$PT.
+Considering the chiral symmetry-breaking effects, the effective heavy hadron chiral Lagrangian up to terms of next-to-leading order in $1/\Lambda_{\chi}$ is given.
+Single-pion decay widths of charmed heavy mesons and the corresponding beauty ones in the heavy quark spin-flavor symmetry are calculated.
 Using the existing experimental data of the non-strange partners of $D_{s0}^{*}(2317)$ and $D_{s1}^{'}(2460)$, the coupling constants are estimated by minimizing $\chi^{2}$.
-Numerical results show that our results are consistent with the experimental constraints and comparable with the other theoretical works in literature.
-And the chiral symmetry-breaking corrections of $b\bar{u}$ and $b\bar{d}$ are small compared to the leading order contributions of Ref. \cite{Colangelo2012}, while these of $b\bar{s}$ are significant, which is mainly because that $m_{s}$ is relatively large, while $m_{u}$ and $m_{d}$ are small as can be seen from our width formulae.
-The confirmation of such predictions is expected in the very near future by experiments at the CERN LHC and the hadron B factories.
+Numerical analysis shows that our results are consistent with the experimental constraints and comparable with the other theoretical works in the literature.
+And the chiral symmetry-breaking corrections of $c\bar{q}$ ($b\bar{q}$) are small in comparison with the leading order contributions, while those of $c\bar{s}$ ($b\bar{s}$) are significant due to large mass of the strange quark.
+The confirmation of such predictions is expected in the near future by experiments at the LHCb and the hadron B factories.